-- University of London Student Guide: This provides information which is common to all students and gives information about matters of importance from the start of a student's relationship with the University of London through to their graduation. - Programme Regulations - The University of London Online Library: This provides a range of full-text, multidisciplinary databases where journal articles, book reviews and reports can be found. - Senate House Library: Registered students may use the resources located within the University of London Senate House library - Employability skills module guidance on how to manage your career in the future, available through the VLE.

-A University of London email account and web area for personal information management.
+- Student Guide: This provides information which is common to all students and gives information about matters of importance from the start of a student's relationship with the University of London through to their graduation. - Programme Regulations - The Online Library: This provides a range of full-text, multidisciplinary databases where journal articles, book reviews and reports can be found. - University of London Library: Registered students may use the resources located within the University of London Senate House library - A University of London email account and web area for personal information management.